dotnet/runtime/docs/design/features/globalization-icu-wasm.md

 We can specify the file we want to load, e.g. `icudt_no_CJK.dat` by adding to .csproj:
 ```
-<IcuFileName>icudt_no_CJK.dat</IcuFileName>
+<WasmIcuFileName>icudt_no_CJK.dat</WasmIcuFileName>
 ```
-Only one value for `IcuFileName` can be set.
+Only one value for `WasmIcuFileName` can be set.
 It can also be a custom file, created by the developer.
 To create a custom ICU file, see `Custom ICU` section below.
-If no `IcuFileName` was specified, the application's culture will be checked and the corresponding file will be loaded, e.g. for `en-US` file `icudt_EFIGS.dat`, and for `zh-CN` - `icudt_CJK.dat`.
+If no `WasmIcuFileName` was specified, the application's culture will be checked and the corresponding file will be loaded, e.g. for `en-US` file `icudt_EFIGS.dat`, and for `zh-CN` - `icudt_CJK.dat`.

 ## Custom ICU